patrickmarks/Hello-world/README.md

 Just another repository
 Hi humans!

-Shacks here i like Node.js and building programes using visual studio at moment just getting started Entity Framework_6 Code First using MVC-5
+Patrick here i like coding and building programes using visual studio code,

+Welcome to my Lab jump on board..!